Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Here’s some products I recommend for hikes like this, of moderate difficulty level:

-As an anxious traveler, I always pack a mini “just-in-case” section of my daypack for hikes including Pedialyte (I know it’s like, for babies with diarrhea – sry – but it restores electrolytes and cures hangovers all in one, amazing), a Lifestraw or Steripen (more expensive but more useful – I love mine!), a headlamp with fresh batteries, and a safety whistle.
-You can get all that for under $50 and it may save your life one day.
+As an anxious traveler, I always pack a mini “just-in-case” section of my daypack for hikes including Pedialyte (I know it’s like, for babies with diarrhea – sry – but it restores electrolytes and cures hangovers all in one, amazing), a Lifestraw or other filtered water bottle, and a headlamp with fresh batteries.
 Oh, and lots and lots of nuts and snacks like bread and cold cuts.

 Make sure you dress warm!
 It’ll be cool when you start, though it can get a bit hot from time to time, especially as you work up your heart rate and start sweating.
 Wear breathable clothing and layer for maximum comfort.
 I kept taking on and off my layers like a crazy person.
 Just make sure you’re prepared for how cool it can be at the summit of Bobotov Kuk!
 Once you’re at the top, you can enjoy a view of three different countries, all from one vantage point: Montenegro, Serbia, and Bosnia.
 Where else can you do that?